The 20 Best Cardiofaciocutaneous Syndrome Doctors Near Me in Baltimore, MD

 English

-Debra Counts is a Pediatric Endocrinologist in Baltimore, Maryland.
+Debra Counts is a Pediatric Endocrinologist practicing medicine in Baltimore, Maryland.
 Dr. Counts is rated as an Experienced provider by MediFind in the treatment of Cardiofaciocutaneous Syndrome.
-Her top areas of expertise are Idiopathic Short Stature (ISS), Short Stature (Growth Disorders), Klinefelter Syndrome, and Pediatric Growth Hormone Deficiency.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Idiopathic Short Stature (ISS), Klinefelter Syndrome, Short Stature (Growth Disorders), and Pediatric Growth Hormone Deficiency.

 Experienced in Cardiofaciocutaneous Syndrome